-PhD Students will form a Dissertation Advisory Committee (DAC) immediately upon completion of their DRP.
+Ph.D.
+Students will form a Dissertation Advisory Committee (DAC) immediately upon completion of their DRP.
 The student's research advisor will be the chair of the committee.
 Just as with the DRP, the other two members of the committee are CIS faculty, or one CIS faculty and a faculty from another department with a "participating" appointment in CIS.
-An outside member is optional for the early stages, but should be part of the Graduate School mandated Dissertation Committee.
-(See the Graduate School's Doctoral Dissertation Committee Policy.
+An outside member is optional for the early stages, but should be part of the Division of Graduate Studies mandated Dissertation Committee.
+(See the Division of Graduate Studies Doctoral Dissertation Committee Policy).
 The main role of the DAC will be to advise students during the phase of the Ph.D. program between the passing of the DRP and the scheduling of the dissertation defense.
 The DAC will take primary responsibility for evaluating student progress.
 Students will meet with their DAC at least once every academic year.
 Two weeks before the annual review meeting the student will fill out an annual review form and write a short research paper and submit both to their committee members.
 The annual meeting will include a private oral presentation at which the student will give a summary of their research and their goals for the coming year.
 There will be a short question and answer period, followed by a closed session where the committee will discuss the student's progress.
 The chair of the DAC will write a report and submit it to GEC.

 The Position Paper: During the preparation period, the student should consult their advisor periodically to monitor progress.
 As an end result, the student writes a position paper.
 This paper should describe the research area, its main methodology and results, as well as the sub-area of the student's future research.
 This will include a broad coverage of the research area (as determined from the reading list), what problems have been solved in that area, which ones haven't been solved, and a detailed summary of the issues covered in the reading list.
 The student may or may not have arrived at the particular research problem within the area that he or she intends to investigate for the final dissertation.
 This paper must be approved by the DAC, but does not have to be approved by GEC.